-- It is normal to feel soreness in the area of the biopsy for 2 3 days. - Keep a dressing / bandage over the biopsy site for the first day. - After 24 hours you should change the dressing / bandage.
-You may replace it with a Band-Aid that is big enough to cover the puncture site from the biopsy needle. - It is important to keep the biopsy site clean and dry.
+- It is normal to feel soreness in the area of the biopsy for 2 3 days. - Keep a dressing / bandage over the biopsy site for the first day. - It is important to keep the biopsy site clean and dry for 24hrs.